Sgt. Leroy Clark Anderson

 Five POWs found an abandoned lifeboat.
 Since the sea was rough and they had no oars, they could not reach other POWs crying for help.
 As the night went on, the cries for help grew fewer until there was silence.

-Of the 1800 men who had boarded the Arisan Maru in Manila, only nine survived the sinking.
-Eight POWs would survive the war.
+Of the approximately 1800 men who had boarded the Arisan Maru in Manila, only nine survived the sinking.
+Eight of these men survived to see the end of the war.
 Sgt.
 Leroy C. Anderson was not one of them.

 Since Sgt.
 Leroy C. Anderson was lost at sea, his name appears on The Tablets of the Missing at the American Military Cemetery outside Manila.